 About Astrodyne TDI

 With more than 60 years of experience as a Power Supply and EMI/EMC/RF Filter manufacturer, we are known for our ability to produce highly reliable and durable products for some of the most demanding industries and end markets.
 Astrodyne TDI has also been providing EMI filters and Power supplies for a wide range of applications, including medical, MRI / shielded rooms, aerospace, semiconductor, commercial, appliance, industrial and military.
-Our EMI filter solutions can help achieve the required EMI performance and EMI compliance for your devices to relevant EMC standards.
+Our EMI filter solutions can help your products achieve EMI performance and EMI compliance to relevant EMC standards.

-We offer standard, modified and custom EMI filters for any application.
-We work closely with our customers to determine the ideal EMI filtering solutions for their applications.
-We offer a wide range of filter types, from small IEC inlets, power entry module and single-phase options to high current three-phase filters.
+We offer a full range standard, modified and custom EMI filter solutions.
+We work closely with our customers to determine ideal EMI filtering solutions for their applications.
+We offer a wide range of filter types, from small IEC inlets, power entry module and single-phase options to high current DC and three-phase filters.
 We have full engineering and design expertise for developing custom EMI solutions to help your equipment meet applicable EMI requirements, if necessary.